werleycordeiro/werleycordeiro/README.md

 My research is broadly focused on financial econometrics.
 I’m currently interested in the following topics: macro-finance (backward-looking, forward-looking factors, and yield curves), dynamic factor models, and term structure models; forecast combinations, volatility forecasting, and term structure forecasting.

 I recently developed packages in R and Python to fitting and forecasting the term structure of interest rates.
-Finally, I have an interest in machine learning applied to financial econometrics.
+Finally, I have an interest in behavioral economics and machine learning applied to financial econometrics.

 You can see my cv (only in portuguese) on [http://lattes.cnpq.br/5635422378279874][1].